DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- Decide on post type and panel style first, so every fencer quotes the same spec.
+- Decide on post type and panel style before you ask for quotes, so every fencer is pricing the same spec rather than their own default.

-- Get three quotes and ask each to itemise removal, posts and panels separately.
+- Get three quotes and ask each one to itemise removal, posts, concrete and panels separately, so you can see exactly what's driving the difference.

-- Choose standard heights and styles, since anything custom pushes material costs up.
+- Choose standard heights and off-the-shelf panel styles, since anything custom-cut or non-standard pushes material and labour costs up.

-- Favour local fencers, as national firms usually quote above them for identical work.
+- Favour local, established fencers over national firms, who tend to quote above local rates for identical work.

 Common questions